A simplified approach to generating synthetic data for disclosure control: Utility and disclosure risk for synthetic data

+Disclosure risks measures have been developed for incompletely synthesised data \cite{Reit_mit,Dre_Rei} that use the information in the unchanged variables to identify links to known observations in the observed data.
 Although completely synthesised data contain no records that are identified with real cases, this does not mean that their real or perceived disclosure risk is zero.
-Fienberg et al. \cite{Fien_M_L} have proposed a Bayesian method of assessing disclosure risk by modelling optimal intruder behaviour and this methodology has been employed to assess disclosure risk for synthetic data \cite{Reit_mit,Dre_Rei}.
-Similar methodology has been used by Elliot \cite{Elliot_2014} to evaluate output from the $synthpop$ package.
-These methods are specific to the type of attack that an intruder is presumed to be attempting.
 The development of $\epsilon$-differential privacy \cite{dwork} provides a measure of disclosure risk which does not depend on the specific tactics of an intruder, although it assumes the intruder possesses a very large amount of ancillary knowledge about the real data.
+The method of creating synthetic data and making inferences from them, as described here, is not guaranteed to satisfy differential privacy and attempts to modify it for simple examples \cite{Char, A_V, McCl_Rei} can severely damage its utility.
 An extension to this method, $\epsilon$-$\delta$-differential privacy \cite{ono, dwork_smith}, which allows a mechanism (e.g. a synthesis) to satisfy $\epsilon$-differential privacy with probability $1-\delta$, has been used to generate the synthetic data that sit behind the U.S. Bureau of the Census's ``OnTheMap" application\footnote{U.S. Census Bureau.
 2015.
 OnTheMap Application.
-Longitudinal-Employer Household Dynamics Program. \url{http://onthemap.ces.census.gov/}}, although the synthesising algorithm required adjustments to yield useful results \cite{otm}.
-It has been shown \cite{Char, A_V} that the use of this method of creating $\epsilon$-$\delta$-differentially-private synthetic data, without adjustment, invalidates the usual methods of inference from synthetic data.
-More recent research with synthesised categorical data \cite{McCl_Rei,Hu_etal,Rei_W_Z,Mcclure_reiter_2015} has proposed methods that make some of the same assumptions as differential privacy and can be used to identify individual records with a high disclosure potential.
+Longitudinal-Employer Household Dynamics Program. \url{http://onthemap.ces.census.gov/}}.
+But this also damaged utility and the results from the synthesising algorithm required extensive adjustment \cite{otm}.

+Elliot \cite{Elliot_2014} has evaluated output from the $synthpop$ package using data from the UK Living Costs and Food survey by a related method termed ``empirical differential privacy" but the methods are specific to the type of attack that an intruder is presumed to be attempting.
+More recent research with synthesised categorical data \cite{Hu_etal,ReiWangZhang,Mcclure_reiter_2015} has proposed other methods that can be used to identify individual records with a high disclosure potential, but these methods cannot at present provide measures that can be used with sort of complex data that we are synthesising.